 Design Thinking Tools: how to use them to solve complex problems

-What is Design Thinking
+What is Design Thinking?

-What are some Design thinking tools?
+What are the Design Thinking steps?

 To list the Design Thinking tools, we need to remember that it is a process generally divided into four phases: